jundalisay/superb/content/en/research/bacon/nova/book-1/chapter-04c.md

 Some people despise natural history as being vulgar, mean, subtile, and useless in its origin.

-, in the words of a poor woman to a haughty prince,[65] who had rejected her petition as unworthy, and beneath the dignity of his majesty: “Then cease to reign”; for it is quite certain that the empire of nature can neither be obtained nor administered by one who refuses to pay attention to such matters as being poor and too minute.
+A haughty prince[65]  once rejected the petition of a poor woman as unworthy of his majesty.
+The woman said to him: “Then stop to reign.”

+The empire of nature can neither be obtained nor administered by one who refuses to pay attention to such matters as being poor and too minute.